Ready, set – guests! Is your outdoor space ready for summer parties?

 Summer is a time for get togethers, family outings, day trips, holidays in the sun and – my personal favourite – garden parties!
 They can be a smart or a casual affair, you can invite just family or friends, or an eclectic mix of both.
 There’s something really special about hosting a garden party; spending time out in the sunshine, eating good food, enjoying a glass (or two) of something cold and refreshing – it’s just perfect.

-Although, it’s worth remembering that if you’re going to be spending lots of time outdoors enjoying the sunshine then it’s important to protect your eyes from the sun’s harmful UV rays and you’ll find a wide variety of sun protection glasses that will help you do that on this site.
+Although, it’s worth remembering that if you’re going to be spending lots of time outdoors enjoying the sunshine then it’s important to protect your eyes from the sun’s harmful UV rays and you’ll find a wide variety of sun protection glasses that will help you do that.

 I’m a firm believer that if you want your garden party to be a success, then your outdoor space needs to play a big part and to give you a little inspiration, I’ve come up with 4 simple ways you can make your outdoor space look extra special for all those extra special guests who’ll be arriving this summer.
 Enjoy!

 You’ll be amazed at the incredible difference a simply spruce up can make.
-Enlist some helpers or dedicate an afternoon to some hard work and get tidying up those boarders, clearing up that debris, getting any wild plants and shrubs back under control and getting rid of any old garden rubbish responsibly.
+Or dedicate an afternoon to some hard work and get tidying up those boarders, clearing up that debris, getting any wild plants and shrubs back under control and getting rid of any old garden rubbish responsibly.
 You don’t have to be an avid gardener to get this right, just make the whole area neat and tidy and you’re already winning.

 Focus on lighting